almamunx/GH-Repo-Card/README.md

 # GH-Repo-Card
-Present Github repositories on your website
+Display Github repositories on your website